Yelfive/md-notes/en/Java/Basics.md

 ==The relative path in java always means the path relative to **user directory**.==

 When a IDE, [IDEA](https://www.jetbrains.com/idea/) for example, runs a Java(tm) project, the user directory is the project root.
-Especially when there's sub-modules, the user directory is always the root of the project.
+Especially when there's sub-modules (run as `main`), the user directory is always the root of the project.
 On the contrary, when you run an executive JAR from a terminal, the user directory is where you run the command `java`.
+Finally, when you use Junit to run a test case, it relative path is to the module directory, that's different from project root when there are submodules.

 ```java
 /*